purview-dev/dotnet-logging-source-generators/README.md

 Call `services.AddLog<TInterfaceType>()` on your DI registration and you're good to go!
 Inject or resolve as you see fit.

-Currently you must have the `Microsoft.Extensions.DepdencyInjection` and `Microsoft.Extensions.Logging` packages installed along with the `Purview.Logging.SourceGenerator` package in your target project.
+Currently you must have the `Microsoft.Extensions.DepdencyInjection` and `Microsoft.Extensions.Logging` (version 5 or higher is supported) packages installed along with the `Purview.Logging.SourceGenerator` package in your target project.

 ## Quick demo: